 I was also pleased to see a piece of research ongoing to look at the issues with the lack of somatostatin receptors.
 The research is looking at novel imaging agents for NETs that do not have working receptors.
 Read more here.

 How do I know if my Somatostatin Receptors work?

-When I was completing my NET checks after diagnosis, my Oncologist declared I was “Octreotide avid” shortly after my Octreoscan was compared with my CT.
+When I was completing my NET checks after diagnosis, my Oncologist declared I was “Octreotide avid” shortly after my first Octreoscan was compared with my CT.
 I’m guessing that is a simple and crude test and how most people find out they have working receptors by comparing stuff lighting up on the nuclear scan to stuff picked up on conventional imaging (e.g. CT/MRI).
-I also suspect that if your syndrome symptoms are abated somewhat by SSA injections, then you there is a good chance your SSTRs are working normally.
-I also suspect those who show clear signs of tumour on CT but not on Octreoscan or Ga 68 PET, could have a receptor issue.
+I also suspect that if your syndrome symptoms are abated somewhat by SSA injections, then there is a good chance your SSTRs are working normally.
+I also suspect those who show clear signs of tumour on CT but not on Octreoscan or Ga68 PET / Cu64 PET, might have a receptor issue as one potential reason.

 The advent of modern PET scanning (e.g. Ga68) has meant more accurate methods of working out if someone has the right receptors for PRRT through analysis of something known as standardised uptake values (SUV).
 This is still fairly crude though as the science is not exact.
 The quantification of the uptake can help decide whether a patient is suitable for radionuclide therapy such as PRRT.
 This involves assessments using measurement standards such as The Krenning Score and Standarised Uptake Value (SUV).